awillats/clinc/publish/gen/html.md

 reveal more circuit structure than passive observation or even open-loop experiments.

-SUB SECTION: summary of guidelines for experimentors
+SUB SECTION: summary of guidelines for experimenters

 In studying the utility of various intervention for circuit inference we arrived at a few general guidelines which may assist experimental